squareblob/MountAugusta/Constitution.md

 ## A. Voting Eligibility and Registration

-I. Requirements for voter eligibility
+i.
+Requirements for voter eligibility

 > a.
 Must own or rent property, as defined in Article IV, within the borders of Mount Augusta.
 Fulfilling this requirement is sufficient to gain residency;
 >